Gulmi District: Introduction

 Gulmi is a hilly district that lies in Lumbini Province.
-Surrounded by Syangja and Parbat district on the east, Palpa, and Arghakhanchi on the south, Baglung on the north, and Pyuthan on the west is renowned for coffee farming.
-Gulmi is widely known for introducing coffee in Nepal.
+Surrounded by Syangja and Parbat districts on the east, Palpa, and Arghakhanchi on the south, Baglung on the north, and Pyuthan on the west.
+Gulmi is widely known for introducing coffee farming to Nepal.
 It is also a major exporter of organic coffee.
 Gulmi is rich in natural resources such as cobalt.
 Festivals such as Maghe Sankranti and other festivals are popular among both tourists and locals.

-The major destination with huge potential for tourism includes Bichitra Cave in Dhurkot, Resunga, with its rich biodiversity and religious value, Gyawa Kshetra, Charpala, Musikot, Isma Durbar, Wami Taksar, and Purtighat.
+The major destination with huge potential for tourism includes Bichitra Cave in Dhurkot, historical Kingdom of Dhurkot durbar is located.
+Resunga, with its rich biodiversity and religious value, Gyawa Kshetra, Charpala, Musikot, Isma Durbar, Wami Taksar, and Purtighat.
 Ruru (also known as Ridi).
 The district is also famous for orange farming.
 Dhurkot rural municipality is a major hub for orange farming.
 More than 10 Crore worth of orange is sold annually which includes export to India.

-The district headquarter is Tamghas, a hill town situated in between Resunga and Arjun.
+The district headquarter is Tamghas, a hill town situated between Resunga and Arjun.
 Currently, there are ten rural municipalities and two municipalities Resunga and Musikot.